 - g.
 Attendance Safe Harbor.
 A student may not be penalized academically solely by virtue of missing class due to a suspension. - 7.
-"Expulsion" means the complete denial of a pupil's attendance at school for any of the reasons listed in RSA 193:13, II and IV.
-An expulsion may be for either a stated duration or permanent. - a.
+"Expulsion" means the complete denial of a pupil's attendance at school for any of the reasons listed in RSA 193:13, II and IV. - a.
 Grounds for Expulsion.
-Any pupil may only be expelled by the School Board, and only for the following grounds: - i.
+An expulsion may only be imposed for an act that poses an ongoing threat to the safety of students or school personnel AND that constitutes: - i.
 A repetition of an act that warranted long term suspension under section B.6.b, above; - ii.
 Any act of physical or sexual assault that would be a felony if committed by an adult; - iii.
 Any act of violence pursuant to RSA 651:5, XIII; - iv.
 Criminal threatening pursuant to RSA 631:4, II(a); or - v.
 For bringing or possessing a firearm as defined in Section 921 U.S.C.
 Title 18 within a safe school zone as prohibited under RSA 193-D:1, or under the Gun Free School Zones Act, unless such pupil has written authorization from the Superintendent.